 Figure 7.
 Vehicle emissions as a function of vehicle specific power for all of the Chicago data sets.
 The uncertainties are plotted as the standard errors of the mean calculated from daily samples.
-The solid line without markers is the vehicle count profile (right y-axis) for the 2018 data set.
+The solid line without markers is the vehicle count profile (right y-axis) for the 2020 data set.

-All of the species generally show reduced emissions when compared with previous data sets.
-HC is the one exception as not all of the VSP bins for the 2018 measurements have the lowest emissions.
-As seen in the previous measurements all three emissions species show little dependence on vehicle specific power.
-CO and NO emissions are especially flat across the VSP range while only the influence of decelerations, which increases HC emissions, remains as a significant driving mode factor for mean emissions.
+HC emissions, remains as a significant driving mode factor for mean emissions.
 The uncertainty bars included in the plot are standard errors of the mean calculated from the daily averages.
 These uncertainties were generated for these $\gamma$ -distributed data sets by applying the central limit theorem.
 Each day's average emission for a given VSP bin was assumed an independent measurement of the average emissions at that VSP.
 Normal statistics were then applied to these daily averages.

-The use of VSP can be used to reduce the influence of changes in driving behavior from the mean vehicle emissions over the many data sets.
-Table 4 shows the mean emissions from all vehicles in the 1997, 1998, 1999, 2000, 2002, 2004, 2006, 2014, 2016 and 2018 databases with specific powers between -5 and 20 kw/tonne.
+The VSP can be used to reduce the influence of changes in driving behavior from the mean vehicle emissions over the many data sets.
+With the correction produced from this normalization process is now not significant we have continued to present the calculations for the historical perspective.
+Table 4 shows the mean emissions from all vehicles in the 1997, 1998, 1999, 2000, 2002, 2004, 2006, 2014, 2016, 2018 and 2020 databases with specific powers between -5 and 20 kw/tonne.
 Note that these emissions do not vary considerably from the mean emissions for the entire set of databases, as shown in Table 3.
-Table 4 shows the mean emissions for the 1998, 1999, 2000, 2002, 2004, 2006, 2014, 2016 and 2018 databases, adjusted for vehicle specific power that match the 1997 VSP distribution.
+Table 4 also shows the mean emissions for the 1998, 1999, 2000, 2002, 2004, 2006, 2014, 2016, 2018 and 2020 databases, adjusted for vehicle specific power that match the 1997 VSP distribution.

 The normalization of the data to the 1997 driving mode is accomplished by applying the mean vehicle emissions for each VSP bin (between -5 and 20 kw/tonne) from a certain year's measurements to the vehicle distribution, by vehicle specific power, for each bin from the 1997 measurements.
 A sample calculation, for vehicle specific power-adjusted mean NO emissions, is shown in Appendix D. Because all VSP data are adjusted to the 1997 vehicle frequency distribution by VSP bin, the 1997 adjusted values are the same as the measured values except the HC data, which include the extra calculation to adjust for the yearly HC offset.
 Each measurement year's adjusted values for HC in Table 4 include this additional adjustment.
-Over the twenty-one year period, the reduction in all three species goes far beyond just driving mode dependence as discussed earlier.
-VSP normalized CO and NO emissions have declined by a factor of 7 and HC have been reduced by a factor of 3.
+Over the twenty-three year period, the reduction in all three species goes far beyond just driving mode dependence as discussed earlier.
+However, as seen in previous comparisons the 2020 mean emission values for CO and HC show increases.

 A similar normalization can be applied to a fleet of specific model year vehicles to track deterioration, provided a baseline of only the model years measured in 1997 is used.
 A sample calculation, for the model year adjusted mean NO emissions, is shown in Appendix E. Table 5 shows mean emissions for all vehicles from model year 1983 to 1997, as measured in each of the ten years of data.
 Applying the vehicle frequency distribution by model year observed in 1997 to the mean emissions by model year from the later studies yields the model year adjusted fleet emissions.
-Only the CO and NO measured mean emissions for this model year grouping have increased significantly since the 1997 measurements ( $\sim$ +51% CO and +33% NO).
-However, all three species have seen the age adjusted mean emissions about double over the 21-year period.
-The number of 1983-1997 models has shrunk by almost a factor of 25 during the 21 years that
+Only the CO and NO measured mean emissions for this model year grouping have increased significantly since the 1997 measurements (~+77% CO and +200% NO).
+However, all three species have seen the age adjusted mean emissions more than double over the 23-year period.
+The number of 1983-1997 models has shrunk by a factor of 148 during the 23 years that have elapsed since the first measurements.